Robert L. Hanson, M.D., M.P.H.

-Diabetes Epidemiology and Clinical Research Section, Phoenix Epidemiology and Clinical Research Branch
+Diabetes Genetic Epidemiology Section, Phoenix Epidemiology & Clinical Research Branch

 The ultimate goal of this research is to understand the causes of diabetes, obesity, and diabetic complications and to understand the molecular processes that lead to these diseases.